 At workplaces with a health and safety committee or representative, the members of the committee or representative (as applicable) must receive additional training.
 Generally, such training should help them to fulfil their duties.

-To better understand when committees are required, what they do and what an employer’s obligations are in relation to a committee, see our earlier post: Health and Safety Committees – 3 Key Questions Answered.
+For a deeper dive, see our earlier post: Health and Safety Committees – 3 Key Questions Answered.

 Accessibility